 The HASH (Health, Arts, Social sciences and Humanities) Network brings together collaborators from the social sciences, humanities, medicine, arts, and science and technology.
 It will draw on contributions from a wide range of academic researchers, health practitioners, health service users, and early career researchers.
 HASH aims to ignite creative connections and collaborations among members.

-Visit the HEALTH Network website.
+Visit the HASH Network website.

 Dr Jacinthe Flore is an early career researcher and the Co-Convenor of the HEALTH Network.
 Jacinthe is based in the Health, Society and Medicine Research Program at RMIT University.
 She writes in the intersections of technology, medicine, psychiatry and history.
 Jacinthe has published internationally on a diverse range of topics, including pharmaceuticals and subjectivity, histories of psychiatric concepts, and more broadly on the history of medical discourses of sexuality.

 Professor Renata Kokanovic’s works at the intersections of health, society and medicine, with a particular focus on interdisciplinary mental health research.She combines empirical research with interdisciplinary theoretical and methodological scholarship while collaborating with industry partners and health care users to facilitate greater understanding of lived experiences of health and illness.